livercat/scribble/README.md

 Cultist: just kills

 Naga: dodges all poison balls in white and blue levels, tries to do it in yellow, but sometimes fails.
-Tris to dodge the boulder if Mind is off CD.
+Tries to dodge the boulder if Mind is off CD.

 Help needed: yellow levels can use better positioning and dashes to avoid all poison, please let me know if you have ideas for strategies.